FraserHutchison/portfolio-astro/README.md

 - Use **SVG** for simple logos, icons, diagrams, and line artwork that can remain vector-based.
 - Use **PNG** when lossless detail or alpha transparency is important and WebP produces visible artefacts.
 - Avoid GIF for substantial animation.
 GIF files are usually much larger and lower quality than video.
-- WebP is an image format, not the preferred format for video.
-Animated WebP is suitable only for very short, silent image loops.

 ### Video